6 MINUTE READ

 Accept Recurring Payments and Automate Reminders borderless™ allows you to set up recurring payments so you do not have to continually remind your tenants to pay rent each month.
 Instead, you can easily set up a monthly payment subscription and let us take care of the rest.
 Think of it as Netflix except it is rent payments.

 In addition to recurring payments, which Venmo and Zelle cannot offer, borderless™ enables you to set up automated reminders so that landlords can avoid the hassle of having to manually remind tenants to make payments.

-If you are a landlord or a business owner in the real estate industry, you can get your first $10,000 in rent payments with no processing fees.
+If you are a landlord or a business owner in the real estate industry, you can get your first $10,000 in rent payments with no processing fees in the first 30 days.
 Get started with borderless today!
 Sign up below with code GETBORDERLESS20 or contact our team to book a demo to learn more.

 For more information about why borderless™ is the ideal payments solution for the Real Estate industry, check out our website’s new industry page!